-Some common playground risks include -
+Some common playground risks include:

-3. Unauthorized vehicles and unsafe driving.
+3. Unauthorized vehicles or unsafe driving.

-4. Bullying and contact with strangers.
+4. Bullying, or contact with strangers.

 Common Playground Hazards: